A Preview of the 2019-20 Term

 The Hon.
 Rosemary Pooler, Circuit Judge, US Court of Appeals for the Second Circuit

-Keith Bybee, Vice Dean; Paul E. and Hon.
-Joanne F. Alper '72 Judiciary Studies Professor of Law; Professor of Political Science; Director, Institute for the Study of the Judiciary, Politics, and the Media (IJPM); Senior Research Associate, Campbell Public Affairs Institute
+Moderated by Keith Bybee, Vice Dean; Paul E. and Hon.
+Joanne F. Alper '72 Judiciary Studies Professor of Law; Professor of Political Science; Director, Institute for the Study of the Judiciary, Politics, and the Media; Senior Research Associate, Campbell Public Affairs Institute

-There is no charge for this CLE program.
-If you are seeking CLE credit, please register by September 14, 2018, as follows:
+There is no charge for this CLE Program.
+If you are seeking CLE credit, please register by September 14, 2019, as follows: